Regression with I-priors: Introduction

 Consider a sample $(x_1,y_1),\ldots,(x_,y_n)$, where $y_i$ is a real-valued measurement on unit $i$, and $x_i$ lies in a set $\cX$ and represents some characteristic or collection of characteristics, numerical or otherwise, of unit $i$.
 Furthermore, let $\Psi=(\psi_{ij})$ be an $n\times n$ positive definite matrix, $h$ a symmetric positive definite kernel over $\cX$, and $\cF$ a set of real-valued functions over $\cX$.
 In this paper we consider the regression model

 where

-Here, $\Psi$ is taken to be known up to a low dimensional parameter, e.g., $\Psi=\psi I_n$ ($\psi>0$, $I_n$ the $n\times n$ identity matrix), reflecting iid errors.\footnote{The assumption of multivariate normality of the errors can be justified by a maximum entropy argument: given that $(\ve_1,\ldots,\ve_n)$ has zero mean and precision matrix $\Psi$, the corresponding multivariate normal distribution maximizes the entropy relative to Lebesgue measure.
-A maximum entropy distribution for a parameter (the error vector in the present case) can be thought of as a `least informative' or `least restrictive' distribution (\citeNP{jaynes03}; see also below).} We shall further assume that $\cF$ is a reproducing kernel Hilbert space, i.e., $\cF$ possesses a reproducing kernel $h$ (see Section~\ref{sec-rkhs} for more details).
+Here, $\Psi$ is taken to be known up to a low dimensional parameter, e.g., $\Psi=\psi I_n$ ($\psi>0$, $I_n$ the $n\times n$ identity matrix), reflecting i.i.d.\ errors.
+We shall further assume that $\cF$ is a reproducing kernel Hilbert space, i.e., $\cF$ possesses a reproducing kernel $h$ (see Section~\ref{sec-rkhs} for more details).
 For further reference, we write

 An RKHS is a Hilbert space of functions for which point evaluation is a continuous linear functional, i.e., functions which are sufficiently close in norm are also pointwise close.
-For our purposes, the assumption that $\cF$ is an RKHS has the benefit that the Fisher information on $f$ in~(\ref{regr}) subject to~(\ref{err}) exists.
-Arbitrary RKHSs can be used with our proposed methodology, but we focus in illustrations on RKHSs of linear functions and fractional Brownian motion (FBM) RKHSs, which have the covariance kernel of FBM as reproducing kernel.
-The covariate space $\cX$ may be high dimensional.
+It follows that a normwise consistent estimator of $f$ is also pointwise consistent.
+The assumption that $\cF$ is an RKHS has the further benefit that the Fisher information on $f$ in~(\ref{regr}) subject to~(\ref{err}) exists.
+Our proposed methodology is general in that essentially arbitrary covariate spaces $\cX$ and RKHSs $\cF$ can be used.

 If the dimension of $\cF$ is high compared to $n$, the maximum likelihood (ML) estimator of $f$ is typically of little use, for example, it may interpolate the data.
 Only one generally applicable and `automatic' (i.e., requiring no additional user choices) estimation method for $f$ in~(\ref{regr}) subject to~(\ref{err}) and~(\ref{rk}) appears to have been described in the literature, namely {\em Tikhonov regularization}.
 The Tikhonov regularizer can be defined as the minimizer of the function from $\cF$ to $\mR$ defined by the mapping